-Note that it is important you run these as the Postgres superuser in order to pass down the full access to statistics tables.
+Note that it is important you run these as the avnadmin user in order to pass down the full access to statistics tables.

-Write down the username and password of the monitoring user, we will use it in the last step of this tutorial.
+Write down the username and password of the monitoring user, we will need it in later steps of this guide.

-Next we continue by installing the pganalyze collector:Proceed to Step 2: Install the collector
+Next we continue by enabling pg_stat_statements:Proceed to Step 2: Enabling pg_stat_statements

 Couldn't find what you were looking for or want to talk about something specific?

 Start a conversation with us →